J0rdyZ65/g2.server/README.md

 - Add to the .bashrc file in the home directory the following line:

         export FLASK_APP=g2.server/flaskr

+- Create the instance folder in your home direcory:

+        cd
+        mkdir instance

+- Create the *config.py* file in the instance folder using your preferred editor or the PA web editor:

+        cd instance
+        vi config.py

+- The *config.py* file should contain at least the following four variables:

+        # G2 server auth url
+        G2_SERVER_AUTH_URL = '<url-to-be-inserted-by-the-user>'
+        # Base URL of this server
+        G2_SERVER_AUTH_COMPLETE_URL = '<your-pushbullet-redirect-url-on-success>'
+        # G2 client id as registered on the pushbullet site
+        PUSHBULLET_G2_CLIENT_ID = '<your-pushbullet-client-id-here>'
+        # G2 client secret as registered on the pushbullet site
+        PUSHBULLET_G2_CLIENT_SECRET = '<your-pushbullet-client-secret-here>'

 - Initialize the database running the following command from your home directory: